kubevirt/community/design-proposals/network-vhostuser-binding-plugin/network-vhostuser-binding-plugin.md

 4. If `networkInterfaceMultiqueue` is set to `true`, add the number of queues calculated after the number of cores of the VMI
 5. Add `memAccess='shared'` to all NUMA cells elements
 6. Define the device name according to Kubevirt naming schema
-7. Define the `vhostuser` socket path
+7. Define the `vhostuser` socket path, immutable accross Live Migration

 As `OnDefineDomain` hook can be called multiple times by KubeVirt, `network-vhostuser-binding` modification must be idempotent.